sunilgarg1/cleaningdata/CodeBook.md

 output: html_document
 ---

-# Code Book for Getting and Cleaning Data Course Project
+# Code Book for Getting and Cleaning Data Course Assignment

-## Description
+## 1: Description
 This code book describes the variables, the data, and any transformations or work that were performed to clean up the data for Coursera's Johns Hopkins Getting and Cleaning Data course Peer Graded Assignment.
 It includes the descriptions of both the input dataset as well as the final tidy dataset.

-## Input Data Set Details
+## 2: Input Data Set Details
 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones